Why Won’t My Mortgage Loan Get Approved?

 5. Your income is unclear

-If you work an hourly job which allows for overtime, you want to have that income qualify.
+If you work an hourly job that allows for overtime, you want to have that income qualify.
 For hourly employees, lenders have to convert your average hourly wages into a monthly income figure.
 In some cases, this can translate to less money on paper.
 You would need to work overtime or two jobs for the two-year period a lender reviews in order for them to qualify.
 Be clear with your lender about your income and how your compensation works.

 6. You have too much debt